 The notion that 16 years later, he’s going to his house and making dinner means we did what we intended to do: we built homes for people like him, so they could get back to living after Hurricane Katrina.

 Vesna Jaksic Lowe is an award-winning journalist.
-This profile is part of our Resilient 7 series celebrating housing leaders charting a course to a healthier, more sustainable future.
-Read the first piece in the series spotlighting Bomee Jung.
+This profile is part of our series, The Resilient 7, celebrating leaders building a more sustainable future.
+Read more articles from the series:

 Learn how Enterprise is making sure no community is left behind in the green energy transition.